 In its 2012 Annual Report, ITT described its acquisition of all the shares of Joh.
 Heinr.
 Bornemann GmbH (Bornemann) in November 2012, as well as certain activities of Bornemann in Iran and the wind down of those activities in accordance with a General License issued on December 26, 2012 by the Office of Foreign Assets Control (the General License).
 As permitted by the General License, on or before March 8, 2013, Bornemann completed the wind-down activities and ceased all activities in Iran.
-As required to be disclosed by Section 13(r), the gross revenues and operating income to Bornemann from its Iranian activities subsequent to its acquisition by ITT were $\xi$ 2.2 million euros and $\xi$ 1.3 million euros (the Bond).
+As required to be disclosed by Section 13(r), the gross revenues and operating income to Bornemann from its Iranian activities subsequent to its acquisition by ITT were €2.2 million euros and €1.5 million euros, respectively.
+Prior to its acquisition by ITT, Bornemann issued a performance bond to its Iranian customer in the amount of €1.3 million euros (the Bond).
 Bornemann requested that the Bond be canceled prior to March 8, 2013; however, the former customer refused this request and as a result the Bond remains outstanding.
-Bornemann did not receive gross revenues or operating income, or pay interest, with respect to the Bond in any subsequent periods through March 31, 2021, however, Bornemann did pay fees of approximately $\xi$ 3 thousand euros during the three months ended March 31, 2021 and approximately $\xi$ 11 thousand euros during 2020 to the German financial institution which is maintaining the Bond.
+Bornemann did not receive gross revenues or operating income, or pay interest, with respect to the Bond in any subsequent periods through March 31, 2021, however, Bornemann did pay fees of approximately €3 thousand euros during the three months ended March 31, 2021 and approximately €11 thousand euros during 2020 to the German financial institution which is maintaining the Bond.